jcapiitao/NetScriptGen/docs/tutorial_template.rst

 The Global Template
 ------------------------
-The aims of this chapter is to learn how to write a template, in others words, how to retrieve data from the extraction.
+The aims of this chapter is to learn how to write a template, in others words, how to retrieve data from the Excel Workbook.
 Several useable syntaxes exist for retrieving data, below you will find them.